-And the Bank of America Secured Credit Card is no exception.
-Currently, the BankAmericard Secured Credit Card charges a 21.24% APR on overdue spending, but this rate could change and will vary based on the market prime rate.
+The Bank of America Secured Credit Card is no exception.
+You’ll have to check the terms for the BankAmericard Secured Credit Card to see its current ongoing APR for overdue spending, as the rate can change and will vary based on the market prime rate.

 As with any credit card, carrying a balance with this secured card will cost you in money and in credit score points.

 You also have to pay to be able to build credit with this secured credit card.
 More specifically, this secured credit card comes with an annual fee of $39.
 Additionally, you’ll have to pay a balance transfer fee of either $10 or 3%, whichever amounts to the greater sum of money.